exasol/sqlalchemy-exasol/doc/user_guide.rst

     ATTENTION:
     In terms of security it is NEVER a good idea to disable certificate validation!
     In rare cases, it may be handy for non-security related reasons.
-    That said, if you are not a 100% sure about your scenario, stick with the secure defaults.
+    That said, if you are not 100% sure about your scenario, stick with the secure defaults.
     In most cases, having a valid fingerprint, certificate and/or configuring the truststore(s) appropriately is the best/correct solution.
     """